 Kandy Kids is a small, UK-based charitable organisation that cares for orphans and underprivileged children in Sri Lanka.
 Nineteen48 and Crown Gems support Kandy Kids financially and the directors of Nineteen48 and Crown Gems have also taken part in fundraisers to raise awareness and promote the charity.

-Kandy Kids supports several orphanages in the Kandy area with food and equipment (both general and educational), as well as providing support in the form of scholarships to individual children from underprivileged families from the Kandy area.
+Kandy Kids supports several orphanages and children's homes in the Kandy and Negombo areas with food and equipment (both general and educational), as well as providing help in the form of scholarships to individual children from underprivileged families from the Kandy area.

 Emerge Global is a charitable organisation helping girls who have suffered abuse through providing shelter, art therapy and business training.

 Emerge Global works with its Sri Lanka-based sister entity, Emerge Lanka Foundation (Company Number: GA2247), to implement the Emerge Beads-to-Business, Life Skills and Mentorship programmes.
 The programmes equip Sri Lankan teenage girls with skills and resources for their futures, using comprehensive curricula that emphasise leadership, life skills, and business knowledge, whilst simultaneously generating savings through jewellery design.
 Emerge currently works in three homes with a total of around 70 teenage girls at a time.

 Nineteen48 is assisting Emerge to find new sales channels for their jewellery, particularly in the UK.
 This will raise awareness and promote the good work of the charity, whilst simultaneously generating more money for the young girls they are helping.

 Rotary is a worldwide network of 1.4 million members - neighbours, friends and colleagues, who strive to foster an environment where people unite and take action to create lasting change across the globe.